arvind6599/datastory/about.md

 # Task 3 - Successful trends in actor features that are favourable in the current generation (Arvind)
 * Visualizations to represent favour profiles and actor names, experience, specific to each genre
-* Calculate weighted actor features to suggest a good ideal actor profile
+* Calculate weighted actor features to suggest a good ideal actor profile -->

-dummy